lisuyi/SFFNet_czsl/README.md

 ## Quick Validation

-We save the training weights of our model in folder `validation`, the metrics results presented in the paper can be tested by the [weights](https://drive.google.com/drive/folders/1FLUavllgIZupk5rSVl_wabz4iWDLE330?usp=drive_link).
+We save the training weights of our model in folder `validation`, and the final results presented in the paper can be tested by the [weights](https://drive.google.com/drive/folders/1FLUavllgIZupk5rSVl_wabz4iWDLE330?usp=drive_link).
-The pretrained weights of frequency feature encoder GFNet-H-Ti can be downloaded from [GFNet](https://github.com/raoyongming/GFNet), we also prepare a [duplicate](https://drive.google.com/file/d/1sPeKcn0QoANiyaxvBVBTYGgwuuFXAsmE/view?usp=drive_link).
+The pre-trained weights of frequency feature encoder GFNet-H-Ti can be downloaded from [GFNet](https://github.com/raoyongming/GFNet), we also prepare a [duplicate](https://drive.google.com/file/d/1sPeKcn0QoANiyaxvBVBTYGgwuuFXAsmE/view?usp=drive_link).
-**Note**: make sure your download files organize as follows,
+**Note**: make sure your download files are organized as follows,
 ```
 SFFNet_czsl
     └─ configs